Plungė: Transport

-Plungė has a railway station.
-Trains going by the route Vilnius–Klaipėda and Radviliškis–Klaipėda stop there.
+The Plungė railway station, which was opened in 1932, offers public train transport to Vilnius–Klaipėda and Radviliškis–Klaipėda.
+The railway is ran and owned by the state-owned Lithuanian Railways.

+Two bridges are constructed over the Babrungas River: the Plungė Gymnasium Bridge, which is dedicated for regular vehicles, and the Plungė Railroad Bridge, which is dedicated for trains.

 Sports

-Football club "FK Babrungas Plungė" plays in Lithuanian Football Federation's 2 League's Western Zone.
-The team plays in the Central Stadium of Plungė.
+The football club FK Babrungas Plungė plays in the Lithuanian football championship "II Lyga".
+The team plays in the Central Stadium of Plungė, which is located near the Plungė Manor and Plungė Railway Station.
+The stadium, which was opened in 1939, can accommodate approximately 1,200 people today.

-Basketball club "Olimpas Plungė" plays in National Basketball League.
+Today, the regional basketball club KK Olimpas plays in National Basketball League.
 The team was established in 1989.
-In 1997, BC Olimpas played in the Lithuanian Basketball League finals, where they lost to BC Žalgiris Kaunas.
+In 1997, BC Olimpas played in the Lithuanian Basketball League finals, where they lost to BC Žalgiris.
 Afterwards, the team did not appear in national competitions until 2011.
-Olimpas Plungė started to play in Regional Basketball League and won gold medals in 2012 and qualified to the National Basketball League.
-In 2012-2013 National Basketball League's regular season team finished 3rd amongst 18 teams, however it lost the quarter-finals series 2-0 to BC Žalgiris Kaunas 2.
+KK Olimpas started to play in Regional Basketball League and won gold medals in 2012, qualifying for the National Basketball League.
+In 2012–2013, the National Basketball League's regular season team finished 3rd amongst 18 teams; however, it lost the quarter-finals series 2–0 to BC Žalgiris-2.
 Team plays in "SS Žemaitijos Suvenyras" arena, which has a capacity of 200 people.